When a Strong Leader Learns to Be Heard

 The Leadership Pattern

 Many high-performing leaders struggle with this exact challenge.
 When you carry responsibility and context, it’s tempting to share all of it.
-But senior leadership conversations reward clarity over completeness.
+However, senior leadership conversations reward clarity over completeness.

 The Shift That Changed Everything